 Most people only see Northern France from behind a car window as they drive south towards postcard-pretty Provence or the chateaux-studded Dordogne.
 But look beyond the flat, barren expanses edging the A26 to discover hidden depths.
 Secret valleys cradle farm-to-fork foodie spots, the cliff-lined coastline edges sandy beaches, and the region’s rich history is there at every turn.
-That’s not to mention a string of picturesque towns with unexpected sights, from Amiens’ sky-piercing cathedral to Boulogne-sur-Mer’s medieval charms.
+That’s not to mention a string of picturesque towns with unexpected sights, from Amiens’ sky-piercing cathedral to Boulogne-sur-Mer’s medieval charms, and many are home to our luxury French chateaux too.
 Here’s what we love about about Northern France holidays.

 When to go

 Visit in spring or autumn to avoid heavy crowds and jam-packed roads, but be warned – the weather, like Britain’s, can be unpredictable.

 Eurostar runs seven trains a day from London St Pancras to Lille (1hr 20mins) and three trains to Calais (1hr); Eurotunnel also runs from Folkestone to Calais (35mins).

 Alternatively, P&O Ferries and DFDS Seaways run frequent services between Dover and Dunkirk (2hrs) or Calais (1hr 30mins).

 French national rail network SNCF connects the towns of Lille, Boulogne, Dunkirk and Calais, although a car is advised for making the most of the northern region.